226332/PARO/README.md

 # PARO

-Some tasks will remain unfinished eternally, but it's a good source of code exsamples to start with.
+Some tasks will remain unfinished eternally, but it's a good source of code examples to start with.